1970s: United Kingdom

 In the United Kingdom, colour channels were now available; three stations had begun broadcasting in colour between 1967 and 1969.
 However, many viewers continued to watch black-and-white television sets for most of the decade, which meant for example that televised snooker (in which the colour of balls is important) did not reach the heights of its popularity until the 1980s.

 Notable dramas included Play for Today and Pennies from Heaven.
 In police dramas, there was a move towards increasing realism; popular shows included Dixon of Dock Green, Z-Cars, Softly, Softly, and The Sweeney.

 The science fiction show Doctor Who reached its peak.

-1970s UK television featured a mix of traditional and more modern comedy.
-Morecambe and Wise, The Benny Hill Show, Are You Being Served? and Dad's Army had their origins in the variety show and radio comedy of the first half of the century.
+1970s British television featured a mix of traditional more modern comedies and sitcoms.
+Fawlty Towers, Morecambe and Wise, The Benny Hill Show, Are You Being Served? and Dad's Army had their origins in the variety show and radio comedy of the first half of the century.
 Many popular British situation comedies (sit-coms) were gentle, unchallenging comedies of middle-class life; typical examples were Terry and June and Sykes.
 However, the middle-class settings of The Good Life and The Fall and Rise of Reginald Perrin contrasted with their anti-establishment theme of people rejecting traditional social norms.
 A harsher side of society was shown by comedy series like Porridge and Rising Damp, while sitcoms such as Mind Your Language, Love Thy Neighbour and Till Death Us Do Part reflected social unease brought about by post-war immigration.
 Spike Milligan's Q and the still-popular Monty Python's Flying Circus both used surreal comedy, originating from the 1950s The Goon Show.

+During the 1970s, the original animated television series Roobarb and Noah and Nelly in...
+SkylArk.

 The television information retrieval service Teletext was initially introduced when the BBC Ceefax system went live on 23 September 1974.

 In the late 1970s, BBC2's unveiled a new identity, a twin-striped "2", which was the first electronically generated symbol and scrolled on and off the screen.